Banking Savings & Money Market Accounts

 What is a high-yield savings account?

 A savings account is a bank account designed to help you save money, unlike a checking account which is meant to help you conduct transactions.
-Also known as high-interest savings accounts, high-yield savings accounts are bank accounts that work the same as traditional savings accounts but offer a higher interest rate.
+Also known as high-interest savings accounts, high-yield savings accounts are bank accounts that work similarly to traditional savings accounts but offer a higher interest rate.
 This difference can be huge since a higher APY means you’ll get a better return on your money.

-For example, if you consider a traditional savings account that earns 0.50% APY and compare it to a high-interest savings account that earns 4.00%.
+For example, let’s compare a traditional savings account that earns 0.50% APY to a high-interest savings account that earns 4.00%.

-Let’s say you have $5,000, and you’re debating which type of account to open.
-Assuming you don’t make any additional deposits, here’s how much you could earn with each type of savings account over the course of three years:
+Let’s say you’re like me right after college.
+I had about $5,000 saved up, and I was just learning about high-yield accounts and debating which type of savings account to open.
+Assuming I didn’t make any additional deposits, here’s how much I was looking at earning with each type of savings account over the course of three years:

 • Regular savings account with 0.50% APY: $5,075.38